 Brown Butter Burgers

 When I served these to my family, my wife asked if there was blue cheese in them.
 Kind of a weird question, but it totally makes sense.
-Even though the burgers look simple, they are super juicy and have a nutty flavor that isn’t far off from a melted blue cheese.
+Even though the burgers look simple, they are super juicy and have a nutty flavor from the butter in the burger that isn’t far off from blue cheese.

-For some reason ground beef tends to be sold lean these days and I just hate lean beef for burgers so I’m always a fan of adding some fat to it which will make it much juicier.
-Making brown butter is something you should probably know how to do anyway if you are learning how to cook (it’s crucial during holiday baking season), but adding it to savory things is a solid idea also.
+Making brown butter is something you should probably know how to do anyway if you are learning how to cook (it’s crucial during the holiday baking season), but adding it to savory things is a solid idea also.

 These brown butter burgers are special, but not especially hard.
 Just be sure to pay attention to how you cook them.
 They can cause some serious flare-ups on a grill if you aren’t careful!